 Tips For When You Go To Enchanted Airlie

 I advise that you dress warmly if you go.
-You’ll be walking around for the entire hour, so you’ll keep warm that way, but it’s entirely outdoors.
+You’ll be walking around for the entire hour, so you’ll keep warm that way, but it’s entirely outdoors unless you go into the gift shop.

 Sneakers are good to wear, since some of the path is unpaved.
 It’s completely flat everywhere, so you don’t need hiking boots to walk around.

-Tickets usually go on sale right before Halloween, so if you want to go next year, I highly recommend you go online at that time.
+Tickets go on sale to the public on November 2 at 9 am, so if you want to go, I highly recommend you go online at that time.

-Airlie Gardens members are also required to reserve tickets.
+Airlie Gardens members are also required to reserve tickets, although members do have access to a pre-sale.

 The event is rain or shine, so if it’s raining on the day of your timeslot, you should still go.
 Just pack an umbrella.
 Tickets are non-refundable if you don’t show up for your reservation.